Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 And just a few lines later, “This secret religion is / The best that I've found...”

 That’s what gets and holds my attention — this focus on faith: a faith that brings us to the edges of what we know; a faith that prompts us to reach beyond the familiar; a faith that will not allow us to get too comfortable.
-Those are the songs I love best, the songs that move me to the horizon, where my heart is set on what Saint Bob Dylan called “the highlands.”
-There’s nothing wrong with playing your favorites because you know you like what you hear.
-But why settle for that?
+Those are the songs I love best, the songs that move me to the horizon, where my heart is set on what Saint Bob Dylan calls “the highlands.”
+Nothing wrong with playing your favorites because you know you like what you hear.
+It’s good to have meaningful, lasting relationships with songs, so long as you go on listening closely, ready to find out what you’ve missed.
 “Nostalgia,” says Dylan, “is death.”
 When you stop discovering, stop exploring, you stop growing.
 Faith, the book of Hebrews tells us, is the assurance of things hoped for, the conviction of things unseen.

-That is, in fact, how Films for Radio opens, with what may be my favorite verse in any song I know —
+That is, in fact, how Films for Radio opens: with a conviction of things not see.
+This may be my favorite verse in any song I know —

 I want to feel and then some